9 minute read

 • Ground truth “golden-chunks” aren’t truly golden: While adding the human-in-the-loop evaluation to identify the failure modes, we identified that close to 7% of the queries in the dataset have inappropriate golden chunks associated with them.
 That is, although the Codebases dataset identifies a piece of text within the document as “golden” for a given query, human evaluators unanimously agreed that those aren’t relevant for answering the query.
 For example:

-• A lot of queries are of very poor quality: Additionally, human evaluators identified close to 5% of the queries being issued as very poor queries, that lack context for anyone to identify pieces of information from the document corpus to answer them.
+• A lot of queries are of very poor quality: Additionally, human evaluators identified that close to 5% of the queries present in the dataset are of very poor quality.
+They lack context for anyone to identify the right pieces of information from the document corpus that can answer these queries.
 For instance, in the following examples it is impossible to disambiguate which file to fetch data from:

 • Golden chunks aren’t “completely” golden: Finally, human evaluators also identified that close to 25% of the queries have associated golden chunks that contain a lot of irrelevant information.
 While irrelevant information might not necessarily be a problem in and of itself as long as the chunk also contains relevant information, calling such a chunk golden can be misleading.
 It penalizes other chunking techniques for not capturing the irrelevant information.
 To remediate this problem, we specifically compare the relevant pieces of information within the golden chunk to the Yurts RAG retrieved chunk and re-score our performance accordingly.